Valenzuela City School of Mathematics and Science: Valenzuela City School of Mathematics and Science

 The campus was completed in August 2014, six months after the groundbreaking ceremony, and was inaugurated on September 1, 2014.
-Luistro praised the city's education program saying, "I am very much impressed by this city's investment in education.
+Luistro praised the city's education program by stating, "I am very much impressed by this city's investment in education.
 Aside from this new city school, Valenzuela City has found solutions for the decongestion of schools within their area through the 'busing system,' by transferring students from one school to another."
-Gatchalian, during the tour of the newly constructed building, said, "With something as grand as this, we want to stir an interest in mathematics and science among the youth in Valenzuela City."
+Rexlon Gatchalian, during the tour of the newly constructed building, said, "With something as grand as this, we want to stir an interest in mathematics and science among the youth in Valenzuela City."

-The four-storey school building is a full Wi-Fi zone and contains 20 classrooms, which can hold 35 to 40 students each, and physics and robotics, speech, computer, chemistry, biology, and mathematics laboratories.
+The four-story school building is a full Wi-Fi zone and contains 20 classrooms, which can hold 35 to 40 students each, and physics and robotics, speech, computer, chemistry, biology, and mathematics laboratories.
 Each of the six laboratories is equipped with an interactive Smart Board, while the science (physics and robotics, chemistry, and biology) laboratories have two areas: one for lecture and another for experiments.

 Dubbed as the "crown jewel" of the city when it comes to education investments, the Valenzuela City School of Mathematics and Science is said to be envisioned as part of the most high-tech and advanced mathematics and science schools in the Philippines.
 To keep the building, its facilities, and other tangible concerns proper, the city government assigned personnel to function as building administrators.
 Classes at the new campus began on September 8, 2014.
 Luistro said, "My prayer is that Valenzuela City School of Mathematics and Science may produce the best and brightest scientists of the country."

-During the school year 2015–2016, the principal Jameson Tan was replaced with Ma.
-Christina Cedeño Salonga, the former being assigned to Lawang Bato National High School.
-On July 3, 2018, the principal was replaced by Jaime S. De Vera Jr., and on February 28, 2023, the principal position was transferred to Juliana Tamayo Alvarez, with the former being assigned to Wawang Pulo National High School.